 Cherry Wood Kitchen Cabinets

-For cabinets made from particleboard (MDF) and plywood, the parts of the cabinet that face the kitchen and can be seen are made from a range of products including wood veneers, thermofoil, laminates, and melamine.
+Most homeowners spend between $4,000 and $9,000 for wood veneers.
+Veneers are built to look like real wood and can be sanded, stained, and refinished to any color.
+For cabinets made from particle board (MDF) and plywood, the parts of the cabinet that face the kitchen and can be seen are made from a range of products including wood veneers, thermofoil, laminates, and melamine.
 The popular white thermofoil is slightly less expensive than maple.

-For the actual construction of kitchen cabinets, there are three types on the market in the US today.
+For the actual construction of kitchen cabinets, the three design styles on the market are framed, frameless, and inset.

-This design is gaining ground in the US marketplace.
-With this frameless design, the doors are attached to the sides of the cabinet and you can’t see the hinges as easily because they’re attached to the inside of the cabinet wall.
+This design is quickly gaining popularity in the US.
+With a frameless design, the doors are attached to the sides of the cabinet, and you can’t see the hinges as easily because they’re connected to the inside of the cabinet wall.
 The walls of the cabinet are thicker to provide strength and support to the doors.

 Another difference with the frameless design is that there is no vertical center support where the doors close, making it easier to access the cabinet contents and allowing for the storage of wider objects.
 Generally, another benefit of the frameless construction is that the drawers in a frameless cabinet are wider because there is no frame on either side taking up space.

-For homeowners looking to install something unique, inset cabinets, with their original inspiration from Victorian and Georgian times, lend a classical look.
+For homeowners looking to install something unique, inset cabinets, with their original inspiration from Victorian and Georgian times, lend a classic look.
 What sets the inset cabinets apart is the fact that unlike framed and frameless cabinets, both the drawers and doors are flush with the front face of the cabinets when closed, and there is typically very little spacing between cabinet units.
-When matched with slab doors, the resulting look is very clean and elegant.
+When matched with slab doors, the resulting look is immaculate and elegant.

 Doors come in a range of designs including the following:

-Overlay is the term for how the doors and drawers cover a portion of the front face of the cabinet when closed.
+A cabinet overlay is a term for how the doors and drawers cover a portion of the front face of the cabinet when closed.
 There are two types of overlay:

-Standard Overlays – The traditional option.
-Anywhere from ½”–1” of the front face of the cabinet surface is visible between doors and drawers.
+- Standard Overlays – The traditional option.
+Anywhere from ½”–1” of the front faces of the cabinet surface is visible between doors and drawers.

 The interior hinges, drawer rails, handles, pulls, and knobs have a functional task as well as finish out the look of your install.
 Most exterior hardware is made from ceramic, crystal, plastic, or metal.
 Ceramics, plastic, and crystal will come in a range of colors, and the metal options include brass, brushed chrome, and stainless steel.
 Your cabinet installer can advise what works best with the type of cabinets you choose.
 Prices for these exterior pieces range from $2 to $30 or more each.